 In this section you will find information on how to join and register your stud, as well as how to register your animals.

 This page will take you through the three steps and explain some of the requirements and rules that are in place.
 It is not definitive and only summaries information contained in the Galloways Australia Registration Rules and Procedures.
+Where there is any discrepancy, the Registration Rules and Procedures take precedent.

 - Become a member